synergyofexperts/synergy_of_experts/README.md

 ## parameters description
-the parameter description is detailed in main.py
+the parameter description is stated in main.py

 ## conduct the experiments
 sh run.sh